markmi/acpphint/README.md

   -maix-struct-return to match the odd(?) clang code generation for 32-bit powerpc.
-(May well have to replace later if clang is "corrected" (but that would be antoehr ABI change).
+(May well have to replace later if clang is "corrected" (but that would be another ABI change).

 Changes
 - Fix various typos and out of date comments.